Management IgnitionIgnite the potential in your team

 Meeting Ignite

 Describe what needs to be achieved.
-The tool builds the agenda, helps you facilitate, captures actions, assigns owners, and sends the follow-up.
-Two stages: Prepare before the meeting, and Close after it.
-The time your team already spends together starts producing results.
+The tool builds an outcome-based agenda and a facilitation guide, and captures actions with owners and deadlines.
+Two stages, Prepare before and Close after, so the time your team already spends together starts producing results.

 For your team